 While you examine the possibility of friendship, you may wonder why your ex intends to be friends with you.
 Why would they like to still be part of your life after all that happened?

-In this post, we look at why your ex might want to be friends with you and how you should react to it.
+In this post, we help you consider possible reasons that your ex might want to be friends with you and how you could react to their suggestions.

 Why Your Ex Might Want To Be Friends With You